rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_321/readme.md

-# US 220
+# US 321

 ## 1. Context

-*As a CRM Collaborator, I want to register a customer, and that the system automatically creates a costumer representative for that customer.*
+*As a Drone Tech, I want to add a maintenance type.The maintenance types apply to all drone models.*

 ## 2. Requirements

-**US G220** As CRM, I Want to register a customer.
+**US G321** As a Drone Tech, I want to add a maintenance type.

 **Acceptance Criteria:**

-- US220.1 This must also be achieved by a bootstrap process.
-The costumer representative will also be a user of the system (Costumer App).
+- US321.1 The maintenance types apply to all drone models.

 **Dependencies/References:**

-*There is a dependency with US210, since the costumer app must have an authentication system for each customer.*
+*There is a dependency with US240, as drone models need to exist to apply maintenance.*

 **Forum Insight:**